 Final Thoughts on Quilts

-Quilts are definitely for those with patience and a willingness to experiment.
+Backcountry sleeping quilts are definitely for those with patience and a willingness to experiment.
 They certainly take some getting used to.
-I experimented with many combinations before I found what would work.
+I experimented with many combinations before I found one that works.

-If I valued simplicity more than reducing my pack weight and if I didn’t like experimenting with gear options so much, I would have spent my backpacking bucks instead on an high end, ultralight down bag (weighing only a few ounces more than my down quilt with a similar temperature rating) and called it good.
+If I valued simplicity more than reducing my pack weight and if I didn’t like experimenting with gear options so much, I would have spent my backpacking bucks instead on a high end, lightweight down bag with a 3/4 length (weighing only a few ounces more than my down quilt with a similar temperature rating) and called it good.